SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 * **Host Name in Certificate**: *.kusto.windows.net

 10.4 Scroll further to the **Security** section of the Remote Source creation form and provide the following settings:
+## Summary

+Well done!
+You have succesfully set up an Azure Virtual Machine, installed the Data Provisioning Agent on it, connected the DPAgent with your SAP HANA Cloud instance and registered the MssqlLogReaderAdapter (to read from Azure Data Explorer).
 ## Troubleshooting

 ### Failed to connect to server SAP DBTech..